 - The volume percent austenite can be determined in layers as thin as 10 microns

-- Measurements can be made nondestructively on the surface of critical components.
+- Measurements can be made nondestructively on the surface of a component

-- Miller apparatus is available to spin and rock the sample to mitigate texture and grain size effects.
+- A specially designed sample holding apparatus is available to spin and rock the sample to mitigate texture and grain size effects

 - Carbide content may be obtained by chemical extraction and gravimetric analysis.
 Correction for carbide content is available.

-Most of the diffractometers on the market today are equipped with position sensitive detector (PSD) based systems for speed and portability.
-These systems cannot be calibrated by direct calculation of the relative phase intensities and must use reference standards that usually are not of the same structure as the test articles.
-For the reasons described above, any difference in unit cell dimension between the calibrating austenite standard and the test article will result in a significant error in calibration of the measurement system.
+Most measurement systems on the market today use position-sensitive detectors (PSD) that cannot be calibrated by direct calculation of the relative phase intensities and must use reference standards that typically are not of the same structure of the test article.
+Any difference in unit cell dimension between the calibrating austenite standard and the test article will result in a significant error in calibration of the measurement system.
 It is therefore critical that the reference standards are of the same alloy and structure as the samples being tested on PSD based systems.